koderjoker/gsoc-internetarchive-2019/README.md

 Come my later years in high school when I fell in love with coding and college where I fell in love with development and open source culture.
 I soon started to search for an open source project that interested me, and where I could volunteer.

-Thus I chose to begin my experience with volunteering at an open source organisation by contributing to Openlibrary, the world's largest non-profit, open source, digital public library, by merging a pull request for a linting issue as part of Hacktoberfest in October.
-I became a regular contributor January onwards, and started attending Openlibrary's community calls.
+Thus I chose to begin my experience with volunteering at an open source organisation by contributing to Open Library, the world's largest non-profit, open source, digital public library, by merging a pull request for a linting issue as part of Hacktoberfest in October.
+I became a regular contributor January onwards, and started attending Open Library's community calls.
 I helped out by redesigning and implementing our book list pages, book edition component, search pages and raising and resolving issues for navigation and accessibility.

 Soon I branched out by helping in component development and documentation at IAUX, and applied for Google Summer of Code in the same.